Codecademy/EventHub/README.md

 Also, to efficiently run basic funnel and cohort queries without filtering, only two forward indices are needed, event index sharded by event types and event index sharded by users.
 Therefore, our strategy is to make those two indices as small as possible to fit in memory, and if the client want to do filtering for events, we build a bloomfilter rejects most of the non exact-match.
 Imagine we are running another hypothetical query while assuming both indices and the bloomfilters can be fitted in memory.
 Say there are 1M events that cannot rejected and need to hit the disk, assuming each SSD disk read is 16 microseconds, we are talking about sub-minute query time, while assuming none of the data are in memory.
 In practice, the situation is likely much better as we cache all the recently hit records, and most of the queries likely only concern about most recent data.

-To simplifies the design of the server and store indices compactly so that they will fit in memory, we made the following two assumptions.
+To simplify the design of the server and store indices compactly so that they will fit in memory, we made the following two assumptions.

 1. Times are associated to the events by the server when received
 2. Date is the finest level of granularity